 The clear priority is that members of the public and visitors to the Trust, do not gain access to any area of the Trust deemed as a safe haven.
-Any physical safe haven locations should be locked or accessible via a coded key pad (or other robust locking mechanism), the code/key for which is only known/accessible to authorised staff; or it should be sited in such a way that only authorised staff can enter.
+Any physical safe haven locations should be locked or accessible via a coded keypad (or other robust locking mechanism), the code/key for which is only known/accessible to authorised staff; or it should be sited in such a way that only authorised staff can enter.
 If located on the ground floor, any windows should have locks on them which are used accordingly.
-The area should conform to health and safety requirements in terms of fire, safety from flood, theft and environmental damage.